CABCLabs/cabc-core-website/src/pages/blog/2020-07-20-stuart-jones-programme-director-centre-for-analytics-and-behavioural-change.md

 ---
 templateKey: blog-post
-title: STUART JONES - Programme Director CENTRE FOR ANALYTICS AND BEHAVIOURAL CHANGE
+title: SAFm Jet Set Breakfast STUART JONES - Civil Unrest Report
 date: 2020-07-11T09:28:04.670Z
 description: The Centre for Analytics and Behavioural Change (CABC) is based at the Centre for Values Based Leadership at UCT's Graduate School of Business.